jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The final step is to import the PartyProfile result file to CRFReporter.

-For EU529 there is similar `run-eu529-ghg-master.sh` script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
+For EU529 inventory there is similar `run-eu529-ghg-master.sh` script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) directory.
-directory.
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

 **Tips**: Once you have this set-up or framework you can use it in the future.